amritpritam05/Guess-the-Number/README.md

 # Guess-the-Number
-Enter the number to check wheather the number is same as the computer has guessed
+Enter a number to check wheather the number is same as the computer has guessed